 LEONI operates worldwide, providing wires, optical fibers, cables and cable systems as well as related services for the automotive sector and other industries.
-The group of companies market-listed in the German MDAX index employs more than 63,000 people in 31 countries and generated consolidated sales of EUR 3.7 billion in 2011.
+The group of companies market-listed in the German MDAX index employs about 60,000 people in 32 countries and generated consolidated sales of EUR 3.8 billion in 2012.